-Minimally Invasive Ozone Dentistry is a revolutionary way to approach tooth decay, and Dr. Silver is proud to provide it for his patients here in Midtown.
+Minimally Invasive Ozone Dentistry is a revolutionary way to approach tooth decay, and Drs.
+Newman Silver are proud to provide it for his patients here in Midtown.
 First, the way to detect decay has been redefined by a new diagnostic laser called the DIAGNOdent.
 We shine a light beam on your tooth (no poking with a probe) and can find the beginning stages of decay long before it will show up on an X-ray.
 Then, in cases where the decay is just starting, we can use ozone gas alone to sterilize the bacteria and a remineralization agent to help the tooth actually repair itself.
 All of this is done without a filling, drilling, or any discomfort.

 If decay has progressed just past the outer enamel layer of the tooth, then we use a gentle air/water/powder spray called Air Abrasion to remove the decay instead of a drill.
 In nearly all cases, this is easily done without anesthesia (no shots!) because no drilling into the tooth is needed.
 Then, ozone gas is employed to sterilize the bacteria, a remineralization agent is placed, and finally a tooth colored filling is bonded to replace the missing structure.